-Parade Technologies, Inc. (SH), Parade Technologies, Ltd. (NJ), and Parade other China subsidiaries are the research and development centers with no production or sale operations, therefore, changes in China's political environment will have relatively low impact to the Company.
-According to International Monetary Fund (IMF) and World Bank, 2017 economic growth rate in China is expected to be 6.6% and 6.5%, respectively.
+In 2018, U.S. President Donald Trump signed a 301 results on March 23 to protect the U.S. economics by impose high tariffs and investment restrictions on Chinese imports to protect the U.S. economy.
+Parade Technologies, Inc. (SH) and Parade Technologies, Ltd. (NJ) are the research and development centers with no production or sale operations, therefore, changes in China's political environment will have relatively low impact to the Company.
+According to Chiness Academy of Social Science, CASS) report, China's GDP is expected to reach 6.7% in 2018.
+In addition, International Monetary Fund (IMF) and World Bank also expected China economic growth to 6.6% and 6.4%,, respectively.
 This shall be favorable to the market demand of electronic devices, and which positive to our business.